Pure-Storage-Ansible/FlashArray-Collection/collections/ansible_collections/purestorage/flasharray/README.md

 - purefa_banner - manage the CLI and GUI login banner of the FlashArray
 - purefa_connect - manage FlashArrays connecting for replication purposes
 - purefa_console - manage Console Lock setting for the FlashArray
-- purefa_directory - manage FlashArray managed fire system directories
+- purefa_directory - manage FlashArray managed file system directories
 - purefa_dns - manage the DNS settings of the FlashArray
 - purefa_ds - manage the Directory Services of the FlashArray
 - purefa_dsrole - manage the Directory Service Roles of the FlashArray